LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch2_using_pipes_in_pipelines/02_03_deploy_lambda_functions_in_aws/README.md

-# 02_03 Set Up the AWS Environment
+# 02_03 Deploy Lambda Functions in AWS

 In this lesson you will use a CloudFormation template to deploy the AWS resources that will be used in the future lessons.